Paresh95/NER_Fine_Tuning/README.md

 ## What is this repo about?
+This repository contains code to train and deploy a Named Entity Recognition (NER) model.

+NER is a process in natural language processing that involves identifying and categorising key information (entities) in text into predefined categories, such as names of people, organisations, locations, dates, and other specific data.
+It enables the extraction of structured information from unstructured text, facilitating data analysis and machine understanding of documents.

+## What is in this repo?
 This repo contains:

 - Scripts to fine tune a BERT model for Named Entity Recognition with the traditional approach (train model head weights) or LoRA.